ItsMe-RiiK/ChessyNotCheesy/README.md

 **ChessyNotCheesy** is a highly optimized, fully autonomous computer-vision based chess bot designed to play on Chess.com directly from your Linux desktop, powered by the **Stockfish** engine.

 Unlike traditional chess bots or browser extensions that inject JavaScript, read browser memory, or hook into the DOM, **ChessyNotCheesy operates entirely outside the browser**.
-It acts exactly like a human player: it "looks" at your screen using X11 screen capture and "clicks" the mouse using hardware-level input simulation (`XTest`).
+It acts exactly like a human player: it "looks" at your screen using native screen capture (`XShm` or `grim`) and "clicks" the mouse using hardware-level input simulation (a `/dev/uinput` virtual tablet driver).

 ---